Ed-Fi-Exchange-OSS/Ed-Fi-Solution-Scripts/README.md

 * 50GB free storage space (before any data is loaded)
 * 4GB of available RAM
 * Windows Server 2019 (or 2016)
-* Access to inbound and outbound connections over HTTPS
+* Access to inbound and outbound connections over HTTPS as well as ephemeral ports (usually 20,000-65,535) used by the web server and, if used, the remote desktop service.

 Preferred requirements
 * 1TB storage space